rafael-g-depaulo/obsidian-vault/RPG/R20/Bestiary/Electric Snail.md

 > - **Languages** None
 > - **Challenge** 2X
 > ---
 > **Acid Mucus** Whenever the Electric Snail moves over a square it leaves behind it's Acid Mucus.
-Whenever a creature first enters the Acid Mucus in their turn or starts their turn there it takes 1d4 acid damage.
+Whenever a creature first enters the Acid Mucus in their turn or ends their turn there it takes 1d4 acid damage.
 Burning the Mucus destroys it and all other Mucus in a 3sqr radius, along with dealing 3d6 fire damage to all Electric Snails touching it.
 >
 ---
 > ### Components